 - The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class, therefore this would be the parent's first point of contact.
-If further support is required, the class teacher liaises with the Inclusion Lead for further advice and support. - The school also has trained Teaching Assistants who run small groups to offer support in social skills, self-esteem and emotional well-being. - At Bury we believe being out in nature and actively using it as our learning environment is key to children's well-being so the children have weekly Bury Rangers sessions led by a HLTA who has previous outdoor experience.
+If further support is required, the class teacher liaises with the Inclusion Lead for further advice and support. - The school also has trained Teaching Assistants who run small groups to offer support in social skills, self-esteem and emotional well-being. - If specific emotional literacy support is needed we have a trained Emotional Literacy Support Assistant (ELSA) who can give four/six week interventions to support emotional well-being. - At Bury we believe being out in nature and actively using it as our learning environment is key to children's well-being so the children have weekly Bury Rangers sessions led by a teacher.